Iraq Power, Institutions, and Identities

 Addressing major political developments in Iraq over the past century, this book provides an up-to-date and accessible study of the country, advancing a sympathetic yet balanced understanding of its critical role in the Middle East and North Africa (MENA) region and in global affairs.

-The Author introduces three concepts to understand Iraq’s historical trajectory: the pursuit of power, the impact of state institutions, and the transformation of social identities.
-Using this analytical paradigm, the book illuminates the unique political, economic, and social dimensions of Iraqi national life.
-As well as providing comparison points with MENA countries, the book evaluates Iraqi relations with external actors, including the Arab states, Iran and Israel, Europe, and the United States.
+The author introduces three concepts to aid in understanding Iraq’s historical trajectory: the pursuit of power, the impact of state institutions, and the transformation of social identities.
+Using this analytical approach, the book illuminates the unique political, economic, and social dimensions of Iraqi national life.
+In addition to providing comparisons with several MENA countries and the Arab states, the book evaluates Iraqi relations with external actors, including the United States, the European powers, China, and Russia.
 Though conscious of Iraq’s long and complex history, special attention is paid to contemporary events, ranging from Saddam Hussein’s invasion of Kuwait in 1990 to the American-led invasion in 2003, and more recent struggles with elections, the Islamic State, and democracy.
-It is nevertheless argued that, despite its challenges, Iraq’s story remains hopeful moving forward in time.
+It is nevertheless argued that, despite its challenges, Iraq’s story remains hopeful, moving forward in time.

-Both wide-ranging and closely focused, the book is vital reading for students, scholars and general audiences interested in political economy, international relations, and the history of Iraq.
+Both wide-ranging and closely focused, the book is vital reading for students, scholars, and general audiences interested in Iraqi politics, international relations, and political economy.